UBCSailbot/.github/.github/ISSUE_TEMPLATE/feature-new.md

 ---

 ### Purpose

-_What is the purpose for creating this issue?
-What does this issue hope to acheieve?_
+[//]: # (What is the purpose for creating this issue?
+What does this issue hope to acheieve?)

 ### Description

-_Describe the enhancement/new feature that will be added.
-How does it make our project better?_
+[//]: # (Describe the enhancement/new feature that will be added.
+How does it make our project better?)

 ### Resources

-_Link to any extra resources that might help with the enhancements._
+[//]: # (Link to any extra resources that might help with the enhancements.)

 -